The Ultimate Guide to Breast Engorgement: Causes, Relief, and Prevention for New Mums

 Difficulty with your baby latching due to firmness around the nipple

-These symptoms often indicate that your breasts need to be softened to prevent further discomfort and possible complications.
+These symptoms often indicate that implementing some simple self-care will help you reduce the risk of further discomfort and possible complications.

 How to Relieve Breast Engorgement